 - Fix Static Analysis Violations: This category contains static analysis violations that should be corrected or suppressed.
-It also includes problems identified by Flow Analysis.
+It also includes problems identified by BugDetective static analysis.

 - Fix Unit Test Problems: This category contains unit test problems—including functional test failures, unexpected exceptions, and timeouts—that need to be addressed.

 - Review Unit Test Outcomes: This category contains unverified outcomes for test cases that were created during automated test case generation.
 Unverified outcomes are reported when C/C++test executes automatically-generated or user-defined test cases with postconditions that have not yet been converted to assertions The outcome might be the expected behavior, or it might indicate a problem.
 Further review and verification is required.
 If you determine that the outcome reflects the expected behavior, you verify it.
 If not, you specify the correct outcome.

 - Fix Runtime Error Detection Violations: This category contains runtime errors detected when executing unit test cases or running the application.